Endowment Annuities, Also Known as the Model T Annuity

 Endowment annuities are antiques; the industry has modernized

 My dad owned an endowment annuity he purchased from New York Life in 1935.
 The funds grew over the years, and when he was 85, he received a check in the mail.
 Along with the check also came a pile of tax liability; he didn’t need or want the money.
 Several calls to New York Life all ended the same, sorry, but your annuity is endowed.

 What had been intended for use later in life was now in his bank account as well as the accumulated interest, all taxable as ordinary income.

 Endowment means the contract ended and New York Life paid.

-A few years back the Congress changed the rules for IRAs. (individual retirement accounts) In the past, an IRA had to be used by age 90.
-What was found was that people were living longer and their IRA funds were used up before they were used up.
+A few years back, Congress changed the rules for IRAs. (individual retirement accounts) In the past, an IRA had to be used by age 90.
+It was found that people were living longer, and their IRA funds were used up before they were used up.

-The need for annuitization now is becoming more and more obsolete, being replaced by newer products that have evolved with an income rider.
+The need for annuitization is becoming increasingly obsolete, replaced by newer products that have evolved with an income rider.
 Income riders come with high guarantees specified as interest yield.
 It is very possible today to find an income rider with a fixed and guaranteed interest rate of 4 to 6% (or higher).
 Income riders are flexible, they can be stopped and started again at a later date, and they can be completely customized for the individual’s needs and goals.

 Annuities are regulated by each state’s Department of Insurance (DOI), and the products can differ from state to state.
 Make sure you completely understand the annuity and its contractual limits and benefits before buying.
 Annuities can provide enormous benefits for people in specific situations and goals.
 Investigate for yourself the benefits annuities can offer.

 Just like the Model T, cars have evolved to what we have available today.
 Annuities are no different; the new modern annuities are only connected to their parentage by the name: an annuity.